Easy Deployment Guide for Secure Firewall Threat Defense 1000, 2100, and 3100 Series

 Note

-Branch Manager: Prepare and Connect a New Secure Firewall Threat Defense Device to Your Network
+Branch Manager: Prepare and Connect a New Threat Defense Device to Your Network

 Do you need to reimage your device?

-If you device is not already running version 7.2, you can reimage the device and set it up for low-touch provisioning.
-This process does remove all existing policy configurations.
-To reimage your device to version 7.2, see the appropriate guide for your device model:
+If your device is not already running version 7.2, you can reimage the device to support zero-touch provisioning.
+See the appropriate guide for your device model:

-4. Connect the network cable from the Ethernet 1/1 interface to your WAN modem.
-Your WAN modem is your branch's connection to the internet and your firewall's route to the internet as well.
+5. Connect the network cable from the Ethernet 1/1 interface to your WAN modem.
+Your WAN modem is your branch's connection to the internet and your device's route to the internet as well.

 Note